Oh the Drama - Doug at the Movies

 I, Daniel Blake (2016) Daniel is a 59 year old widower, recovering from a heart attack.
 As he wearily fights his way thru the maze of the British Non-Employment Service, he’ll befriend Katie, a young single mom with 2 kids who’s at her wit’s end too.
 (When she’s caught drinking a tin of pasta sauce at the food bank & bursts out crying, and told “It’s alright, you’ve done nothing wrong” I cried too.)
 As tender as it is tragic, it’s simple, heartfelt & wonderful.
 My grade: A-

-Clouds of Sils Maria (2015) Kristen Stewart (good here) plays personal assistant & confidant to Juliette Binoche, an international actress who’s agreed to star in a remake of a play she did 20 years ago.
+Clouds of Sils Maria (2015) Kristen Stewart plays personal assistant to Juliette Binoche, an international actress set to star in a remake of a play she did 20 years ago.
 Then, she played a young woman who loved & defied an older female.
-But now she’ll play the older woman, and as her & Kristen hole up in a Swiss chalet, gossip, argue & run lines, art imitates life and vice versa in this casually elegant & complex sparring.
+But now she’ll play the older woman, and as her & Kristen hole up in a Swiss chalet, gossip, argue & run lines, art imitates life in this casually elegant & complex sparring.
 My grade: A-

 Precious (2009) Set in Harlem, Precious Jones is a heavy, dark teen pregnant with her father's baby, hated by her vicious mother, and determined to have a life of her own.
 Often too difficult to watch, this was still brilliant filmmaking.
 My grade: A-